RediSearch/RediSearch/docs/Commands.md

 ### Description

+!!! warning "Deprecation warning"
-!!! warning "This command is deprecated", use FT.DROPINDEX instead
+    This command is deprecated, use FT.DROPINDEX instead.

 Deletes the index and all the keys associated with it.